VSETH-GECO/GECko/README.md

 # GECkO
 The official GECO Discord bot.

-It currently only supports the ping command but it should support the intranet in the future providing useful functions such as:
+It currently only supports a user lookup on the website but it should support the intranet in the future providing useful functions such as:
-* Seat look-up (check which Discord user sits where).
 * Tournament information look-up or announcements
 * More...